fat/bean/README.md

 Ender Integration API
 ---------------------

-If you use bean with ender it's API is greatly extended through it's Bridge file.
-This extension aims to give bean the look and feel of jQuery, but at the tiny size of bean.
+If you use Bean with Ender its API is greatly extended through its bridge file.
+This extension aims to give Bean the look and feel of jQuery, but at the tiny size of Bean.

-Here's the run down of the method alias's added...
+Here's the run down of the method alias' added...

 **ADD EVENTS**